 Let me just say, when you’re walking around with a giant dog like that, you can walk around with no fear.
 No one is going to mess with you.

 Walking dogs using the Wag app is interesting.
 If you’re in a large city and like dogs, I think it’s at least worth trying out to see if it’s for you.
-It doesn’t take very much time to sign up and at most, it’ll cost you $25 to get started.
-If you can refer just one friend as a customer (or even refer your spouse or another family member), that would cover your sign up costs.
+At most, it’ll cost you $25 and a little bit of time.
+If you can refer just one friend as a customer (or even refer your spouse or another family member), that should cover your sign up costs.

 At a minimum, I do think that, if you’re a dog owner, you might as well use my referral code (KEVIN9516) and snag yourself a free walk.